PS5 vs Xbox Series X: does the most powerful console always win?

 Why the Wii beat the PS3 and the Xbox 360

 Did the most powerful console win the generation?
 No. The Nintendo Wii won with over 100 million units sold, and it couldn't even output in HD.
 But there was no clear loser in this generation, really.
-The PS3 and 360 both ended in similar positions sales-wise (80 million+ units), and despite the PS3 being tricky to develop for, games ended up performing similarly across both after a rocky first few years for PS3 ports.
+The PS3 and 360 both ended in similar positions sales-wise (80 million+ units), and despite the PS3 being tricky to develop for (to the point where PlayStation's Mark Cerny referenced it this week), games ended up performing similarly across both after a rocky first few years for PS3 ports.
+There were some notable exceptions, though, like Bayonetta's notoriously bad PS3 version.

 What actually won the generation?
 Casual gaming.
 The Wii's promise was all about gaming as part of your family's lifestyle, with Wii Sports promoting local multiplayer, and Wii Fit expanding Nintendo's remit beyond Mario, Zelda and company.
 Motion control had a serious novelty factor that sold the Wii to many people outside of the traditional gaming audience.
 But the PS3 and 360 both had solid generations, ultimately, and Microsoft in particular made huge strides over its preceding console in sales thanks to the quality of its software and industry-leading online offering.